bjorn-johansson/bjorn-johansson.github.io/_posts/2014-07-18-Boids In Unity DOTS.markdown

 project-date: September 2022
 client: Fun!
 category: AI Programming
 description: An experimental project to test out the Unity DOTS Entity Component System workflow.
-A 5000 entity 3D Particle Swarm using Boids algorithm, with pretty colors!
+A 5000 entity 3D Particle Swarm using Boids algorithm, with pretty colors to boot! <br><a href="https://github.com/bjorn-johansson/Unity-DOTS-Boids">Github Repo</a>
 ---